smithy-lang/smithy-rs/design/src/server/middleware.md

 ### A) Outer Middleware

 The output of the Smithy service builder provides the user with a `Service<http::Request, Response = http::Response>` implementation.
-A `Layer` can be applied around this `Service`.
+A `Layer` can be applied around the entire `Service`.

 ```rust
 // This is a HTTP `Service`.